|Redragon M901 PERDITION Quick Specs|

 Physically, the M901 measures 4.7 x 3 x 1.5 inches and weighs just over 5 ounces – almost identical to both the Razer Naga and the Logitech G600.
 Mouse sizing is very subjective in nature, but I think the vast majority of gamers will be pleased by the overall size and weight of Redragon’s M901.

-- LED RGB BACKLIGHT PROGRAMMABLE GAMING MOUSE; 18 user programmable buttons, 5 Memory Profiles each with distinct LED colour option for quick identification.
+- LED RGB BACKLIGHT PROGRAMMABLE GAMING MOUSE; 18 user programmable buttons, 5 Memory Profiles each with distinct LED color option for quick identification.
 Comes with 8-piece weight tuning set (2.4g x8), and over 16 million RGB LED color options and Breathing Effects.
-(LED Backlight can be disabled) The Redragon M901 Mouse is taking personalization to the next level.
+(LED Backlight can be disabled) The Redragon M901 Mouse is taking personalization to the next level

-- ERGONOMIC GAMER MOUSE DESIGN; The ergonomic shape of the Redragon M901 PC Gaming Mouse fits naturally in yourhand, reduces stress while delivering superior productivity and efficiency.
-Giving gamers an extremely comfortable gaming experience even during the most testing marathon gaming sessions like league of legends, steam, Overwatch, Call of Duty or other First Person Shooter.
+- ERGONOMIC GAMER MOUSE DESIGN; The ergonomic shape of the Redragon M901 PC Gaming Mouse fits naturally in your hand, reduces stress while delivering superior productivity and efficiency.
+Giving gamers an extremely comfortable gaming experience even during the most testing marathon gaming sessions like league of legends, steam, Fortnite, PUGB, Overwatch, Call of Duty

 One of my absolute favorite aspects of the PERDITION is the material Redragon chose for the body.
 It’s not that glossy plastic you’ll see on cheaper gaming mice, but instead is a supremely comfortable molded “plastic” that provides the perfect amount of grip.